ljunggren/boozang-docs/README.md

 **Tools**

 In tools, you will find import and export tools for the project.
 This allows an admin user to backup projects and also to import projects from other users.
 There is also a powerful free-text search that can search both modules and test and data, and perform replacement as well.

+Recently the ability to branch the project version, and merge branches was also added.
+This powerful functionality enables collaboration much like the beloved versioning system Git, and allows you to align the automation process with the software development process.

 ### The hamburger menu